When Side Hustles Don’t Go As Planned…

-- The quality of audio is usually pretty poor.
+- The quality of the audio is usually pretty poor.
 I had a hard time understanding what people were saying most of the time.

 - Other, more experienced Revvers grade your materials.
 This led to some inconsistencies in grading because different people grade each submission.

-- You are paid by the audio minute, not the real life minute.
+- You are paid by the audio minute, not the real-life minute.
 Particularly when the audio quality is bad, you may find yourself spending an hour on a job that is paying you for ten minutes.
 Not good.

 - I felt a lot of pressure to get every word right, which was sometimes impossible.
 Since the grading was inconsistent, I never knew if I was going to get dinged for something that I legitimately couldn’t hear properly.